bshclosegrip/BMI-Calculator/README.md

 > created of windowbuilder.

 # Function1 : CRUD
-> Member register, delete, edit, index
+> Member register, delete, edit, index.

 # Function2 : Calation
-> calculate BMI, Bodyindex
+> calculate BMI, Bodyindex.

-# Function3 : Excution
+Function3 : Excution
-> kill someone you do not like.
+estimate kill someone you do not like.